kimbumi/bumi.github.io/_posts/2021-04-23-How-to-create-basic-3d-objects-with-three-js.markdown

 ![Three.js]({{site.baseurl}}/images/02/min.jpg)
 After you uncompress it, take one file called three.min.js and put into your project directory.

-And navigate to the index.html and write those scripts (don't forget to load other script tag after your script)
+And navigate to the index.html and write those scripts (don't forget to load other scripts before your script)
 {% highlight html %}
 <body>
     <script src="three.min.js"></script>